Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 From reading to knitting to coloring to gaming, a range of leisure activities can help you to lower your stress levels.
 Too often, we don’t take time for ourselves, so learn something new or indulge in a hobby you haven’t done for a while.
 Your body will thank you for it!

-Stress is one of those things which accumulates, so whenever you start to feel the tension build-up, take the time to do something you love, have a breather, and clear your mind.
-It can help you to recharge your batteries and ensure you’re keeping a positive, productive state of mental wellbeing!
+Stress is one of those things that accumulates, so whenever you start to feel the tension build up, take the time to do something you love, have a breather, and clear your mind.
+It can help you to recharge your batteries and ensure you’re keeping a positive, productive state of mental well-being!

 Elly: For more tips to reduce stress, check out the short video below.
-You might also like this article about “me time” to reduce stress, and this article about calming techniques for stress reduction.
+You might also like this article about me time to reduce stress.

 Did you enjoy this blog?
 Have you been inspired by any of my other content such as my social posts or videos?
 Did you know you can now ‘Buy Me A Coffee‘!
 Just click the button and express your gratitude however you see fit.